dzekelid/alerts/_listings/pingometer/alertstargets-get-openapi.md

       description: Gets a list of all alert targets that are visible to you as a customer.
       operationId: -alerts-targets-
       x-api-path-slug: alertstargets-get
       responses:
         200:
           description: OK
+      tags:
+      - Alerts
+  /alerts/configs/alertId:
+    delete:
+      summary: Deleting an alert
+      description: Deleting an alert
+      operationId: deleting-an-alert
+      x-api-path-slug: alertsconfigsalertid-delete
+      parameters:
+      - in: path
+        name: alertId
+        description: The ID of the alert to be deleted
+        type: string
+      - in: path
+        name: token
+        description: Your API token
+        type: string
+      - in: body
+        name: token
+        description: Your API token
+        schema:
+          $ref: '#/definitions/holder'
+      - in: query
+        name: token
+        description: Your API token
+        type: string
+      responses:
+        200:
+          description: OK
+      tags:
+      - Alerts
+  /alerts/configs/subjectId:
+    get:
+      summary: Listing alerts by subject
+      description: Get a list of all configured alerts for a specific subject (device or service).
+      operationId: listing-alerts-by-subject
+      x-api-path-slug: alertsconfigssubjectid-get
+      parameters:
+      - in: path
+        name: subjectId
+        description: The ID of the subject e
+        type: string
+      - in: path
+        name: subjectType
+        description: The type of the subject - device or service
+        type: string
+      - in: query
+        name: subjectType
+        description: The type of the subject - device or service
+        type: string
+      - in: path
+        name: token
+        description: Your API token
+        type: string
+      - in: query
+        name: token
+        description: Your API token
+        type: string
+      responses:
+        200:
+          description: OK
+      tags:
+      - Alerts
+  /alerts/triggered:
+    get:
+      summary: Triggered Alerts
+      description: Get a list of all triggered alerts on your account, per subject (device or service) or per alert config.
+      operationId: triggered-alerts
+      x-api-path-slug: alertstriggered-get
+      parameters:
+      - in: query
+        name: closed
+        description: Whether to filter by closed or open alerts - unset = all alerts, false = open alerts, true = closed alerts
+        type: string
+      - in: query
+        name: filter
+        description: You can provide a JSON encoded hash filter for the search that will return items that match the filter
+        type: string
+      - in: query
+        name: subjectType
+        description: The type of the subject - device, service, deviceGroup or serviceGroup if you also specify the subjectId as part of the URL (see examples below)
+        type: string
+      - in: query
+        name: token
+        description: Your API token
+        type: string
+      responses:
+        200:
+          description: OK